usds/us-forms-system/docs/building-a-form/common-definitions.md

 ### Month/year

 The common date field, excluding day field, with basic validation.
-Call this exported function with the label to be displayed on the field.
+Dates must be on or before January 1, 1900.
+You can call this function with the label to be displayed on the field.

 ![Two date fields, one unfilled and one filled with a date](../images/definitions/date.png)

 ```js